 November 3, 2018

 This October, I had the privilege to travel to the big city and attend New York Advertising Week.
-As a third year student in the Advertising and Marketing program, I was ready to put my studies aside to head abroad and gain valuable knowledge from this conference.
+As a third-year student in the Advertising and Marketing program, I was ready to put my studies aside to head abroad and gain valuable knowledge from this conference.
 New York Ad Week consists of countless seminars and networking events that run from morning until late afternoon.
 My SaGE Global Experience in NYC led me to many unique sights and I took away just as many valuable learnings as I did photographs.

 Travel Day and Exploring the Big Apple

 On Sunday morning, I arrived at the Toronto Island Aiport ready to embark on my trip abroad to the city that never sleeps.
 I took my first step onto an international flight and before I knew it, I had already arrived in New York City.
 My classmates and I all stayed together at an artist-designed AirBnb that was could not have been anymore picture-perfect.
-After taking more than a handful of photos, we ordered a New York style pizza to our apartment before a night of exploring the Big City.
+After taking more than a handful of photos, we ordered a New York-style pizza to our apartment before a night of exploring the Big City.
 We kicked off our night by heading to one of the biggest and brightest sights in Manhattan, Times Square.
 The bright lights brought so much truth to the statement that the city never sleeps.
-After wrapping up photo-takings in Times Square, we got snacks and headed back on the Subway to New Jersey.
+After wrapping up photo-taking in Times Square, we got snacks and headed back on the Subway to New Jersey.

 #AWNewYork Seminar Highlights

 My classmates and I attended eight seminars throughout our time spent at New York Advertising Week.
-The seminars I attended varied in topics, including the future of the advertising industry, social media trends, and various brands and agencies.
+The seminars I attended varied topics, including the future of the advertising industry, social media trends, and various brands and agencies.
 Each seminar provided me with real-time insight into what issues are currently impacting the industry, and how they will impact my career moving forward.
 Below are highlights from three of the seminars that sparked my interest.

 Day One—Marvel and The Power of Podcast Storytelling for Brands